zopefoundation/zope.testbrowser/README.txt

     '...<h1>Simple Page</h1>...'

-Note: Unfortunately, ellipsis (...) cannot be used at the beginning of the output.
+Note: Unfortunately, ellipsis (...) cannot be used at the beginning of the output (this is a limitation of doctest).

 Checking for HTML
 -----------------

 Not all URLs return HTML.
 Of course our simple page does:

     >>> browser.open('http://localhost/@@/testbrowser/simple.html')
     >>> browser.isHtml